The Sutherland Seminar Series is an 8-part series that covers in-depth topics related to bipolar disorders.

-*In addition to the live seminar series, the 8-part series is available as a digital audio-recording.
+*In addition to the live seminar series, the 8-part series is available for streaming or digital download audio-recording.
 You can purchase one, some or all of the series.
 Most sessions include an accompanying handout. $10/session or $80 for the entire set.
-You can make your purchase by clicking here.
+You can make your purchase by visiting BipolarResources.org.

 A review of the formal criteria for bipolar disorders, including the differences between bipolar I vs. bipolar II.
 We also will discuss how bipolar disorders are diagnosed.

 “Soft bipolar disorder” and the “bipolar spectrum.”
 What disorders commonly co-occur or are confused with bipolar?
 How does this impact treatment?
 How are alcohol and recreational drug use related?